The AI Operating System for European mid-market wealth management's AI transition

 How we sell today, how the firm expands tomorrow

-Today (Q2 2026): Our commercial wedge is Compliance, MAR surveillance that is budgeted and regulatory-urgent.
-We sell a V1 Assistant + Compliance Agent bundle.
-The Assistant is the entry-level product, live with reference clients and ready for broader rollout.
+The commercial wedge is Compliance, MAR surveillance that is budgeted and regulatory-urgent.
+The Assistant is the entry-level product, live with our clients.
 Compliance is the product the firm writes the PO for.

-Q3 to Q4 2026: Agent range expands.
-Research, Investments, Risk, and others layer onto the platform.
-Each new agent compounds the value for already-landed firms.
+Agent range expands.
+Research, Investments, Risk and others layer onto the platform.
+Each new agent compounds value for already-landed firms.

-2027 and beyond: 10+ agents across front, middle, and back office.
 The customer journey matures.
-New clients start with the Assistant as their entry, add agents fit for their use case, and expand across the OS as needs evolve.
+New clients start with the Assistant, add agents fit for their use case, and expand across the OS as needs evolve.

 WAi Assistant